Is Empty Nose Syndrome Malpractice?

 If a surgeon or another practitioner failed to deliver an acceptable standard of care and you suffered injuries as a result, you may have a viable cause of action to pursue a malpractice claim.
 The best way to determine whether your condition developed due to the negligence of a medical treatment provider is to contact an attorney.

-An experienced medical malpractice attorney can evaluate your claim and help you explore your options for pursuing a malpractice insurance claim or filing a lawsuit.
+An attorney can evaluate your claim and help you explore your options for pursuing a malpractice insurance claim or filing a lawsuit.

 You could be entitled to recover compensation for medical treatment and care, lost income, pain and suffering, and other damages you sustained.